 - Start by asking whomever you're telling if they've ever heard of an ostomy.
 If they're unfamiliar you may need to explain some basics first.

 However much you choose to disclose is completely up to you.
-Let whatever happens be okay, knowing your confidence will grow with more practice.
+However it happens, let that be okay knowing your confidence will grow with practice.

 2. Social Anxiety